sxpydo/gwong2-dung1-waa2/README.md

 class notes, with a sentence builder for the grammar patterns and spaced-repetition drilling.

 **Stack:** Vite + React + TypeScript, CSS Modules + Sass, Supabase (Postgres + anon auth) for cross-device sync, packaged as an installable PWA.
-No standing Node/Python server.

 ## Getting started